 1000 Islands Harbor Hotel (Thousand Islands-Seaway)

 Wake to a panoramic view of the rolling St. Lawrence River from your well-appointed suite when you get away to the charming, pedestrian-friendly village of Clayton in the Thousand Islands Region this fall.
 Clayton sits on a peninsula surrounded by the river, creating a coastal feel that permeates through the downtown’s shops, art galleries, waterfront restaurants, and museums.
-Take a boat tour to the region’s two castles, Singer Castle (until October 15) and Boldt Castle (until October 9), enjoy a show at the Clayton Opera House, and settle in for a cozy dinner at the Seaway Grille at the 1000 Islands Harbor Hotel.
+Take a boat tour to the region’s two castles, Singer Castle and Boldt Castle (both open until October 13), enjoy a show at the Clayton Opera House, and settle in for a cozy dinner at the Seaway Grille at the 1000 Islands Harbor Hotel.
 Grab a few bottles of wine from local vineyards, such as Coyote Moon Vineyards or Thousand Islands Winery, and enjoy a glass as you watch one of the Thousand Islands’ legendary sunsets.

 Inns of Aurora (Finger Lakes)